ProxySeer/OracleLab/README.md

 **This Hands-on lab will provide you with numerous opportunities for testing and learning.
 You can perform tasks such as Data Guard snapshot, switchover and filtering rows to update with GoldenGate.**

-**With ProxySeer, you can capture all queries and login information executed on all PostgreSQL and Oracle databases at the operating system level.**
+**With ProxySeer, you can capture all queries and login information executed on all PostgreSQL and Oracle databases at the operating system level, and also integrate with Elasticsearch.**

 ## Project Architecture